 Combination hike with Thimble Peak.

-The Thunder Mountain Trail offers the best access to nearby Thimble Peak 9805'.
+The Thunder Mountain Trail offers a combination hike with nearby Thimble Peak 9805'.

 From the east side of the ridge at 9,330' described above, Thimble Peak is less than 2 miles away.
 Round trip, hiking both summits from the Thunder Mountain trailhead is about 10 3/4 miles with an elevation gain of 2800' on the way up both peaks.
 Thimble Peak can also be combined with Thunder Mountain if hiking up the Horse Canyon Trail.